 Required Course Withdrawal—The Dean of Students Office may, on the recommendation of the department chair, require students to withdraw from any course or courses in which their preparation, progress, effort, or conduct is deemed unsatisfactory.

 Academic Probation—Students who are not making satisfactory progress toward a degree are placed on academic probation.
 Academic probation is a strong warning to students that their scholastic performance is less than that expected by the University.
 Notices of academic probation are sent to students at the same time grades are available at the end of the semester.
-Failure to improve after receiving a probation notice can result in academic dismissal or suspension from the University (see below).
+Failure to improve after receiving a probation notice can result in academic suspension or dismissal from the University (see below).

 A student seeking an undergraduate degree is placed on academic probation when any of the following is true: